top of page

 • The selection of business valuation methods to be used for calculating the business value.

-In the language of professional business appraisers, the assumptions boil down to these two important choices:
+The assumptions boil down to these two important choices:

-• Standard of business value to be used.
+• Standard of value to be used

-• Premise of value selection.
+• Premise of value

 Your assumptions drive business valuation results.
 It makes a big difference to the business appraisal result if the business is to be sold on a going concern basis rather than being liquidated.
-This is an example of two very different premises of value – going concern and forced liquidation.
+This is an example of two very different premises of value – going concern and liquidation.
 Similarly, a defensible business valuation result presented to a tax authority may be different from that prepared for a group of strategic business investors.
-Here, the difference is in the choice of the business value standard - fair market value versus investment value.
+Here, the difference is in the choice of the standard of value - fair market value versus investment value.

 Business valuation methods for every situation